Biomedical-MR/resomapper/docs/first_steps.md

 The working directory is a folder where all the studies you want to process must be stored.
 This folder can be located anywhere, but it is preferable that it is easily accessible for you.

-The studies must be in **Bruker raw format** (not DICOM or others).
+The studies must be in [**Bruker raw ParaVision format**](https://imaging.mrc-cbu.cam.ac.uk/imaging/FormatBruker) (not DICOM or others).
 This means that they will have a similar structure to the one shown in the figure below.

 ```{figure} static/bruker_folder.png
 ---